michael-qoc/reactnode/README.md

 # All things that this react-node project can do

-### 1. This Node server can serving all static assets (in fast loading speed) , and provide AJAX response (JSON data) through NODE endpoints
+### 1. This Node server can serve all static assets (in fast loading speed) , and provide AJAX response (JSON data) through NODE endpoints

 ### 2. All the endpoints can be used for both webapp and mobile platform

-###### Benefit: IOS/Android can send request to NODE endpoints rather API Server endpoints directly. this will prevent inconsistent data in database between mobile and webapp platform
+###### Benefit: IOS/Android can send request to NODE api endpoints rather remote API Server endpoints directly. this will prevent inconsistent data in database between mobile and webapp platform

 ### 3. Security: session verification + CSRF attack proof + RBAC (role based access control)

-###### we need to do RBAC on both NODE endpoints and React page routes
+###### we need to do RBAC on both NODE endpoints side and React page routes

 ### 4. Code Spliting